Physics-based tissue simulator to model multicellular systems: A study of liver regeneration and hepatocellular carcinoma recurrence: Results

-With the scenario of the liver regeneration working properly, we have seeded a remaining cancer cell in order to model a recurrence of a hepatocellular carcinoma (HCC) after a $70\%$ PH, which has not been completely successful.
-Cancer cell cycle has a duration of $38.6$ hr \cite{hepatociclo} and the rate of cycle entry scales proportionally to oxygen concentration.
-We observe a delay in the cancer cell reactivation in comparison to the liver regeneration process.
+We have considered the mean value of our simulations and analyze the recurrence dynamics.
+We observe that, despite the initial location, there is a delay in the cancer cell reactivation in comparison to the liver regeneration process.
 Figure \ref{cancer}a shows the process in a qualitative fashion.
-Hepatocytes are drawn transparent to have a better view of the blood vessels (red tubes) and the tumor (dark red cells) growth.
 Cancer cells start growing after the liver finishes its regeneration process.
-They grow inwards, following the increase of oxygen concentration, and consequently they proliferate towards the blood vessels.
-The growth of the tumor cells showed in figure \ref{cancer}b, allowed us to compute the specific growth rate of the tumor (eq. \ref{sgr}), which give us $\alpha=0.1217 \%/\text{day}$.
+In this case, they grow inwards, following the increase of oxygen concentration, and consequently they proliferate towards the blood vessels (the animation of the HCC recurrence can be seen at the S3 Video.).
+The growth of the tumor cells showed in figure \ref{cancer}b, allowed us to compute the specific growth rate of the tumor (eq. \ref{sgr}), which give us $\alpha=0.053 \;\%/\text{day}$.
 By using the Gompertz Model (eq. \ref{gompertz}), we can predict the tumor growth kinetics.
-We have considered the carrying constant K as a $5$ cm tumor, based on the biggest tumor size in the \textit{Milan criteria} \cite{milan}.
-The initial volume would be the tumor size at the end of the simulation which was $V_{0}=0.0037 \text{mm}^{3}$, and the constant $\alpha$ is the specific growth rate.
-The prediction of Gompertz model is shown in figure \ref{cancer}c as an orange dotted line.
-If we consider a detection size of $0.5$ cm, the recurrence of the modeled tumor could be detected around the $95^{th}$ day.
-This is in good agreement with the clinical observations presented in Refs. \cite{recurrencia1,recurrencia2,recurrencia3}, in which the earliest time from surgery to first recurrence was $1.5$ months.
-Then, our model has the power to predict the growth kinetics of the tumor based on its early stage growth.
-It is important to mention that the model input parameters can be fitted to patient specific factors as cell cycle times specific (or not) to an etiology of HCC (hepatitis B virus, hepatitis C virus, alcohol, metabolic, etc.), a certain type of growth or angiocrine factor \cite{C5}.
+We have considered the carrying constant $K$ as a $50$ mm tumor, based on the biggest tumor size in the \textit{Milan criteria} \cite{milan}.
+The initial volume would be the tumor size at the end of the simulation which was $V_{0}=0.0028\: \text{mm}^{3}$, and the constant $\alpha$ is the specific growth rate.
+The prediction of Gompertz model is shown in figure \ref{cancer}c as a blue dotted line.
+If we consider a detection size of $5$ mm, the recurrence of the modeled tumor could be detected around the $95^{th}$ day (as shown in the inset of figure \ref{cancer}c).
+In figure \ref{cancer}b, shaded regions represent the standard deviations of $40$ simulations for liver regeneration and for tumor growth, while in figure \ref{cancer}c shaded regions represent the Gompertz model calculated based on the standard deviation values.
+This is in qualitative agreement with the clinical observations presented in Refs. \cite{recurrencia1,recurrencia2,recurrencia3}, in which the earliest time from surgery to first recurrence was $45$ days.
+It is considered an early recurrence.